barryclark/jekyll-now/about.md

 permalink: /about/
 ---

-Technical Architect with 24 years of industry experience and still coding my way through the Cloud.
+Technical Architect with 24 years of industry experience still coding my way through the Cloud.

 ### More Information